stackbit-projects/aurel-70848/src/pages/index.md

   - type: hero_section
     content: >
       > ###### Together has no limits.

       ***

-      #### Aurel Group ils your partner for agricultural commodities &
+      #### Aurel Group is your partner for raw materials & ingredients for food
-      ingredients for food industry.
+      industry.
     actions:
       - label: Try Free
         url: /pricing